nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 The `freebetween` feature requires the display of available slots chronologically between `Appointment` objects in the schedule.
 In order to support this, available slots in the `Schedule` are modelled as `AppointmentSlot` objects.
 However, since the list of `AppointmentSlot` objects for the `Schedule` are dependent on and change with the `Appointment` contained within it, it is not possible to maintain a separate independent list of `AppointmentSlot` objects.

 Instead, the design of the system uses a wrapper `AppointmentSlotList` class that automatically computes the available slots in the `Schedule`.
 The `AppointmentSlotList` watches the backing `Schedule` for changes, and updates itself automatically.
-This design creates a layer of abstraction that ensures the list of `AppointmentSlot` objects in `AppointmentSlotList` are always consistent with the backing `Schedule`.
+This design creates a layer of abstraction that ensures the list of `AppointmentSlot` objects in `AppointmentSlotList` is always consistent with the backing `Schedule`.

 The `AppointmentSlotList` must be configured with some `TimeRange` using the `AppointmentSlotList#updateFilteredRange(TimeRange, int)` method for it to generate `AppointmentSlot` objects.